abw/badger-database-js/README.md

 ## Caveat

-This is currently a work in progress loosely based on the Perl [Badger::Database](https://github.com/abw/Badger-Database) library.
+This is loosely based on the Perl [Badger::Database](https://github.com/abw/Badger-Database) library.
-It is being written to help migrate a number of old Perl projects to Javascript.
+It was originally written to help migrate a number of old Perl projects to Javascript.
+It has been in use in production sites for a couple of years now and has proved its worth.

 Feel free to use it for your own projects but be warned that I wrote it to help me get my own job done.
 I don't plan for it to